TheUncertaintim/TheUncertaintim.github.io/_NatureWithKivy/01_Simu_environment.md

 from kivy.uix.widget import Widget
 ```

-Then, you need to write a class which inherit from the `App` class.
+Then, you need to write a class which inherits from the `App` class.
 This will be your app window.

 ```python
 class NatureApp(App):